 Interview with Mark A Hope

-Mark A Hope, CEO of Asymmetric Applications Group, is interviewed by Salesforce.com about his views on the importance of speed in business.
+Mark A Hope, President & CEO of Asymmetric Applications Group, is interviewed by Salesforce.com about his views on the advantages that a small, nimble business can have in the marketplace.

 Mark has extensive experience in helping small and medium-sized businesses succeed through the application of asymmetric marketing techniques.